 Inspecting The Leak From On Top Of The Roof

-When you have followed the water stain, you can measure the distance between the two walls to the stain.
-These measurements will give you an idea of where the leak could be on your roof.
+Following the water stain, you can measure the distance between the two walls to the stain.
+These measurements will show you where the leak could be on your roof.
 This method is less precise in flat roofs, but it gives you a place to look when otherwise you might feel completely lost.
 Then, using the distance between the two walls as a guide, you can measure out the same spot on the roof.
 This spot shows you where to begin the next part of your investigation work.

 In the next step, you will need to try to find the leak based on your measurements.
 Go to the spot on the roof that you measured out and see if you can find any issues in that area of the roof.
-As you’ve learned, the leak isn’t going to be where you measured it precisely.
+As you’ve learned, the leak isn’t be where you measured it precisely.
 With that in mind, you should check the seams and penetrations in the areas that you measured.
-You can poke at the seams with your fingers to make sure that their seal is tight.
-Look at the radius around the point you measured and test that space before straying to other areas of the roof.
+You can poke at the seams with your fingers to ensure their seal is tight.
+Look at the radius around the point you measured and test that space before straying to other roof areas.
 When you have tried that first area out, you can go back to the drawing board and look for other problem areas to see if you can find more conclusive evidence.

 You’ll also have to look for other leaks.
-While it would be nice if a roof could have just one leak at a time, you may have multiple leaks on your roof, which can make it even harder to interpret the data you’ve collected.
+While it would be nice if a roof could have just one leak at a time, you may have multiple leaks, making it even harder to interpret the data you’ve collected.
 Because there can be several leaks at once while you’re on your roof, you should evaluate other areas and give them a look over to scout out other potential leaks.
 If you see any exterior damage, assess it further.
 By keeping an open mind to the possibility of multiple leaks will save you time and energy.
-When you’re already on the roof, you might as well be thorough!
+You might as well be thorough when you’re already on the roof!

 What To Do If You Can’t Find The Leak

-While high power moisture meters can also show you where water is pooling and help you verify leaks, many people instead, must rely on thorough inspections and checking every detail to find leaks.
+While high-power moisture meters can also show you where water is pooling and help you verify leaks, many people must rely on thorough inspections and checking every detail to find leaks.
 Once you have found where you think your leaks are, you’ll have to verify those leaks.
-The source of the leak is often a loose seam in the rubber, a puncture, or poorly installed flashing, so keep those areas in mind as you verify the leaks.
+The source of the leak is often a loose seam in the rubber, a roofing vent pipe leak, a puncture, or poorly installed flashing, so keep those areas in mind as you verify the leaks.
 Looking for abnormalities can help you see where the roof’s vulnerable points are and help confirm suspicions you have about where the leaks are.

 Safety And Finding Roof Leaks

-Don’t be discouraged if it takes you several attempts to find the location of the leak.
-Continue to search for any irregularities and see if they are causes of leaks.
+Don’t be discouraged if it takes several attempts to find the leak’s location.
+You can continue to search for any irregularities and see if they are causes of leaks.
 Looking for leaks can feel like being a detective, so don’t give up after just one miss.
-If you keep at it, you’ll eventually find what you are looking for.
-If all else fails, you can always seek the guidance of professionals whose experience can identify even the trickiest of leaks.
+If all else fails, you can always seek the guidance of professional roof inspection to find even the trickiest of leaks.

-Whenever you are trying to find a leak in a roof, you also must remember to maintain safety precautions.
+When trying to find a roof leak, you must also remember to maintain proper safety precautions.
 It’s especially critical that you are mindful of your safety on a flat roof because more people fall off flat roofs than sloped roofs because they feel safer on flat roofs and are less cautious.
 Always know where you’re walking.
 You should never walk backward on a roof for one, and when it is winter, you should still watch out for black ice.
 By being more aware of yourself and the conditions of the roof, you will be safer.

-Finding a leak on a flat roof can be an immense challenge, especially for people who are doing it for the first time.
+Finding a leak on a flat roof can be an immense challenge, especially for people doing it for the first time.
 Flat roofs, for all their benefits, are a challenge to navigate.
 Yet, flat roof leaks are not impossible to find.
 It becomes easier to find these leaks when you put the methods listed here into practice.
-Knowing how to check your roof for leaks is a skill that allows you to prevent roof damage from getting worse.
-It’s also vital that you maintain your roof and catch leaks before they get worse so that you have fewer repairs in the future.
+Knowing how to check your roof for leaks is a skill that prevents roof damage from worsening.
+It’s also vital that you maintain your roof and catch leaks before they get worse to have fewer repairs in the future.
 Looking for leaks can be time-consuming and frustrating, but it can save you a lot of stress in the long run.